paqtcom/graphite-design-system/packages/vue/README.md

 We recommend using kebab-case for our components and PascalCase for your own Vue components to make them visible distinct.

-### CodeSandbox example

-An example of this setup using vue-cli v4: https://codesandbox.io/s/graphiteds-vue3-example-jhk03
+An example of this setup using vue-cli v4: https://codesandbox.io/s/graphiteds-vue3-example-jhk03.

 ## Development